doggan/fridge-monitor/README.md

 ## Components
 - `/dashboard` - A Front-End for viewing data interactively.
 - `/device` - Code for running on the Raspberry Pi hardware.
-- `/infrastructure` - IaC (Infrastructure as Code) for configuring the cloud components.
+- `/infrastructure` - IaC (Infrastructure as Code) for configuring the cloud components (currently incomplete).
 - `/schematic` - Hardware schematics for how to wire the Raspberry Pi and sensors.

 ### System Overview